 Tailor & Stitch would appreciate more support in obtaining factory information when selecting new suppliers.
 If those suppliers are already in the FWF system, it would be good to share that information.
-Tailor & Stitch encourages more learning and sharing between FWF affiliates.
+Tailor & Stitch is open to cooperate in that area.